 Janssen Pharmaceuticals has finished its phase-1 trials of a pill, a TRPV1 blocker that also treats knee osteoarthritis.
-But what happens next is uncertain.
+But what happens

 "My hope is that drug companies will circle back to these and other targets, especially now that there's much more awareness of problems with opiates and overuse," says Julius.